kroix-ovo/Aegis-Stream/README.md

 ## Current Status

-This is a software-complete golden-model and simulation-grade RTL repo, not a completed FPGA implementation.
+This is a software-complete golden-model and simulation-grade RTL repo, not a completed FPGA implementation (I do not have money for a research grade FPGA).
 The software path is executable and tested across parser, transport replay, multi-symbol book state, feature generation, fixed-point model inference, benchmark, and reporting flows.
 The RTL path now has Verilator lint/smoke coverage plus Icarus/cocotb scoreboards for aligned canonicalization, cross-beat packet buffering, order-reference lifecycle, transport sequence counters, telemetry packing, single-shard top-K price levels, feature-window buffering, and a fixed-point int8 mixer MVP.

-The main next engineering milestones are:
+The main next big milestones I must complete are:

 1. Compose the packet buffer and canonicalizer into a deeper streaming parser pipeline with randomized multi-message backpressure.